KRFOSS/kali-docs/virtualization/install-vmware-workstation-player-kali-host/index.md

 If `vmware` wasn't called with superuser privileges, you may be prompted for a password:

 ![](vmware-02.png)

+At this point, it may not install correctly, and get the error message: `Unable to install all modules.
+See log /tmp/vmware-kali/vmware-*.log for details.
+(Exit code 1)`.
+This is often due to Kali's kernel being newer than what VMware is expecting.
+Looking at the log may help with troubleshooting the issue as well as the guide at the end of this post.

 You will need to accept the legal agreement: